 K. The Commission shall exercise such other powers and duties as shall be prescribed by the Board of Supervisors which are not inconsistent with other laws which apply to the Elections Commission.

-L. The Commission shall adopt rules and regulations consistent with the San Francisco Charter and ordinances of the City and County setting forth general policies and practices relating to all public elections conducted by the department.
+L. The Commission may adopt rules and regulations consistent with the San Francisco Charter and ordinances of the City and County setting forth general policies and practices relating to all public elections conducted by the department.
 No rule or regulation shall be adopted, amended, or repealed, without a public hearing.
 At least ten days' public notice shall be given for such a public hearing.
 All such rules and regulations shall be filed with the Clerk of the Board of Supervisors.

 M. The Commission shall prepare an annual report describing its activities and shall file such report with the Mayor and the Clerk of the Board of Supervisors consistent with the Commission's duties under Section 4.103 of the San Francisco Charter and Sections 1.56 and 8.16 of the Administrative Code.
-This annual report shall cover the calendar year of the Commission's President's term, from January 1 through December 31.
+This annual report shall cover the calendar year from January 1 through December 31.

 N. The Sunshine Ordinance requires the Commission Secretary to maintain a public review file containing a copy of any communication which the Commission Secretary has distributed to or received from a quorum of the Commission concerning a matter calendared by the body within the previous 30 days or likely to be calendared within the next 30 days.
 The Commission's public review file shall include any correspondence sent to a majority of the Commission in connection with any matter within the jurisdiction of the Commission (regardless of whether it has been calendared or is likely to be calendared in the previous or next 30 days).
 Any Commissioner who knowingly receives correspondence that on its face is addressed to a majority of the Commission concerning such a matter shall forward such correspondence to the Commission Secretary for inclusion in the public review file.